Relative hulls and quantum codes: Increasing the relative hull

 \section{Increasing the relative hull}

-In this section, we give conditions that allow us to find equivalent codes that successively increase the dimension of the relative hull of $C_1$ with respect to $C_2$ by one for given $[n,k_i,d_i]_{q}$ codes $C_i$ with generator matrices $G_i$, $i=1,2$.
+Let $C_i$ be an $[n,k_i]_q$-code for $i=1,2$.
+In this section, we give conditions that allow us to find equivalent codes that successively increase the dimension of the relative hull of $C_1$ with respect to $C_2$ by one.
 As in Section~\ref{reducerelativehull}, according to Proposition~\ref{22.11.01}, we only need to show that an equivalent code exists for one of the linear codes.
-Hence, we aim to determine when it is possible to find an equivalent code $C_1^\prime$ of $C_1$ such that $\dim \hull_{C_2}(C^\prime_1)=\dim \hull_{C_2}(C_1)+1$.
+Hence, we aim to determine when it is possible to find {a code $C_1^\prime$ equivalent to $C_1$} such that $\dim \hull_{C_2}(C^\prime_1)=\dim \hull_{C_2}(C_1)+1$.

 The following lemma gives an upper bound on the increased dimension of the relative hull.
-However, as we will see, it is only possible sometimes to increase the dimension of the relative hull using equivalent codes. \begin{lemma} For $i = 1, 2$, let $C_i$ be $[n,k_i]_q$-codes.
+However, as we will see, it is only possible sometimes to increase the dimension of the relative hull using equivalent codes. \begin{lemma} Let $C_i$ be an $[n,k_i]_q$-code for $i=1,2$.
 If $C_1^\prime$ is equivalent to $C_1$, then

 \end{lemma} \begin{proof} This is clear by the definition of $\hull_{C_2}(C_1')$. \end{proof}